Ruka kwenda kwenye maudhui makuu

 Defending against censorship

-Another facet of security is preventing certain individuals or small groups of validators from becoming too influential.
-This includes building software that shares validator responsibilities across multiple nodes.
-This is known as Distributed Validator Technology (DVT).
-Staking pools are incentivized to use DVT because it allows multiple computers to collectively participate in validation, adding redundancy and fault-tolerance.
+Decentralization prevents individuals or small groups of from becoming too influential.
+New staking technologies can help to ensure Ethereum's validators stay as decentralized as possible while also defending them against hardware, software and network failures.
+This includes software that shares validator responsibilities across multiple .
+This is known as distributed validator technology (DVT). are incentivized to use DVT because it allows multiple computers to collectively participate in validation, adding redundancy and fault-tolerance.
 It also splits validator keys across several systems, rather than having single operators running multiple validators.
 This makes it harder for dishonest operators to coordinate attacks on Ethereum.
 Overall, the idea is to derive security benefits by running validators as communities rather than as individuals.

 Read about proposer-builder separation